expertisesolutions/jekyll-sample-netdev.github.io/pages/submit-proposal.md

 ## Submissions Overview

+A call for submissions will be announced soon, stay tuned!

 {% comment %}

-A call for submissions will be announced soon, stay tuned!

-{% endcomment %}

-Netdev Society is excited to be accepting submissions for Netdev 0x16.
+Netdev Society is excited to be accepting submissions for Netdev 0x17.
 We encourage early submissions incrementally rather than wait to submit at the last minute before the deadline.